How Rough Is Your Online Ashlar?

 Some Lodges haven’t updated their websites in over a decade.
 Many have very confusing layouts & designs reminiscent of the year 1997 with spinning animations everywhere, a guestbook last touched in 2001 and an officer line from 1999.
 Our most basic and essential marketing & communications tool that could be working 24/7/365 isn’t being utilized well.
 You need a perfect online ashlar to build a foundation from.

 This is an internet-driven era.
 You have approximately 10 seconds or less when I find your homepage for me to gauge if I’m wasting my time.
-Not in the concept of Freemasonry, but in your specific Lodge.
+Not in the concept of Freemasonry, but in your specific Lodge – a lost opportunity.
 I’d be more likely to close the page, never looking back because I think Lodge XYZ is a joke or a dead organization.
 I often hear “we only want the most interested candidates”; that’s great, but give them something to be interested in.

 It’s basic, it’s fundamental, we’re missing it by miles.

 - Does your Lodge look alive to the outside world?

 - How easy is it for the curious public (and potential members) to find you & learn more about you?